Principles of a Perfect Partnership

 They were solution-oriented, not ego-driven: I’ve never seen either one succumb to pride.
 Piotr, when he was asked by a trade magazine about the secret of his success, replied “Luck.”
 Ray, even after he had made his fortune, referred to himself as a “boat builder’s apprentice.”

 While creating myths for others, they never succumbed themselves.
 They never had an ego driven argument amongst themselves or with others.
-They were never in search of dragons to slay.
+They never went in search of dragons to slay.

 Eventually, the partners sold their business interests to major multinational companies and went on with their lives.
 Ray went back to England to retire and enjoy his grandchildren.
 Piotr took his money and invested in real estate, parking lots and car washes, where clients are considerable less demanding than the advertising business (although he still dabbles in that as well).